PrashanthReddy47/PrashanthReddy47.github.io/content/portfolio/work6.md

 ![Paddy Mapping Results](/img/portfolio/paddy-mapping.png)

 - NDVI Threshold Method: Efficiently captured paddy growth cycle
-- Random Forest: 97% accuracy
+- Random Forest: 86% accuracy
-- SVM: 90% accuracy
+- SVM: 80% accuracy
-- Interactive Earth Engine App for result visualization
-- Time series charts of NDVI values
-- Area statistics for different land cover classes

 #### Impact and Applications:
 This study demonstrates that the NDVI threshold method can be as effective as complex machine learning approaches while being more time and resource-efficient.
 The methodology developed can be adapted for mapping other crops with distinct phenological patterns, potentially revolutionizing large-scale crop monitoring practices.